19 Achieving Your Future

 In addition to the free learning materials you can access via learn.microsoft.com, (Nadella 2024) the University have bought access to an extra learning package to support you.
 This includes video training, quizzes and practice tests you can take up to 100 times.
 If you choose any of these certifications, we will give you access to these extra resources, see details below.

-• Attend one in person 50 minute exam per certification in Manchester in July 2024
+• Attend one 50 minute exam per certification

-Any other questions or comments, let me know via the comment section of the form above.
+The University of Manchester, and several other institutions, offer these qualifications to students.
+Watch this space for details on how to enrol in these coursees, the material is already freely available online if you follow the links above.
 If you’re not a student at the University of Manchester, its worth considering taking these training courses, or something simlar such as those described in section 19.4.
-They’ll all help your CV stand out.
+They can all help your CV stand out.

 19.4.2 Microsoft FAQ

-1. Can I retake the exams?
-Yes, scroll down to Microsoft Fundamentals in the retake policy
+2. Can I retake the exams?
+Yes, scroll down to Microsoft Fundamentals to see the retake policy

 5. Can I take the exam online?
 Unfortunately not (yet).
-We’re not convinced that the online exam procedures are good enough for us to be confident about their validity
+We are not convinced that the authentication procedures for online exams are currently robust enough for us to be confident about who is actually sitting the exam online

 6. Can I take multiple exams?
 Yes, but bear in mind that each one requires about 20 hours of study, so if you sign up to all eight, you’ll have a busy summer!
 You’ll also have to make time to sit eight seperate in-person examinations.

 7. What am I committing to?
-At this point we’re looking for expressions of interest, rather than firm commitment that you’ll definintely sit the exam(s) in July.
-So you can change your mind, it’s called flexible learning for a reason (George and Pettifer 2022) , but please only register if you’re reasonably serious about having a go.
+At this point we’re looking for expressions of interest, rather than a firm commitment that you’ll definintely sit the exam(s) in the summer.
+So you can change your mind, it’s called flexible learning for a reason.
+(George and Pettifer 2022) Having said that, please only register if you’re reasonably serious about starting the course(s) as the examinations and gmetrix licenses aren’t free.

-8. Can you offer Amazon / Google exams as well?
+8. Can you offer Amazon or Google exams as well?
 Not yet, but we may do in the future, see section 19.4

 9. Can I continue studying for these exams after the summer?
 Yes, provided you are still a student at the University